alexanderwalford-official/alexanderwalford-official/README.md

 **Introduction**
 - 👋 Hi, I’m Alexander Walford.
 - 👥 Reach out if you need advice or want to invite me onto your project.
-- 📫 Feel free to email me at alexanderrrwalf@gmail.com and I'll be sure to respond.
+- 📫 Feel free to email me at alexwalford@pm.me and I'll be sure to respond.
 - 🌐 Want to learn more about me? https://alexanderwalford.co.uk
 - 📚 Bachelor of Science degree in computing.